 Today’s electric ranges have smooth glass tops and hidden elements that adjust to fit the size of your pots and pans.
 Modern electric ovens now include powerful convection ovens, air-frying, and Wi-Fi connectivity.
 These ovens also feature multiple finishes, touch controls, and large, shiny metal knobs.

-If you’re upgrading the electric range in your kitchen or searching for a model for a new home, read on to learn about the features you should consider when shopping for one of these appliances and find out why the models below are some of the best electric ranges on the market.
+If you’re upgrading the electric range in your kitchen or searching for a model for a new home, read on to learn about the features you should consider while shopping.
+You’ll also find out why the models below are some of the best electric ranges on the market.

-- BEST BANG FOR THE BUCK: Amana 4.8 cu. ft.
+- BEST BUDGET: Amana 4.8 cu. ft.
 Electric Range

 - UPGRADE PICK: GE 30 in.
 5.3 cu. ft.
 Slide-In Electric Range

 - BEST DOUBLE OVEN: LG 7.3 cu. ft.
 Double Oven Electric Range

 - BEST SMART: Samsung 30 in.
 6.3 cu. ft.
 Flex Duo Electric Range